 When you need a pick-me-up, do you reach for a large cup of coffee or a can of energy drink?
 To help you make this important decision, we’re taking a close look at the ingredients and caffeine content of each drink.
 You’ll be able to answer the coffee vs energy drinks question once and for all!

 Does a cup of coffee or an energy drink have more caffeine?
-Hint: it’s not the one you think!
+Hint: it is not the one you think!
 Although many people assume that energy drinks pack in more caffeine, on average they have about the same amount of caffeine as coffee.
 The bottom line is that it depends on which energy drink you buy — some can have up to 2.5 times as much caffeine as a cup of coffee!
 Keep reading to learn all about the caffeine and other ingredients in coffee and energy drinks.
 Is coffee better than energy drinks?
-You’ll soon know the answer.
+You will soon know the answer.

 Caffeine in Coffee vs Energy Drinks